 Modelling and Simulation with Application to the Life Sciences (Winter semester)

 This course is an introduction to the interdisciplinary research field of systems biology; combining systems theory with applications to biological systems.
 Using experimental data and information from biological databases, systems biology investigates networks of biochemical reactions that are underlying the functioning of living cells and disease mechanisms.
 This course introduces basic techniques for mathematical modelling and computational simulations of nonlinear dynamical systems in the life sciences.

 These seminars are a mix of presentations from within the group, students, and academic visitors.
-If you are attending the seminar from outside Rostock, please contact Faiz Khan prior to the announced seminar.

 Dates and topics

 See all seminars